John Romilly, 1st Baron Romilly: Early life

-Romilly was born in London, the second son of Sir Samuel Romilly and the former Anne Garbett, a daughter of daughter of Francis Garbett of Knill Court, Herefordshire.
+Romilly was born in London, the second son of Sir Samuel Romilly and the former Anne Garbett, a daughter of Francis Garbett of Knill Court, Herefordshire.
 After serving as Solicitor-General for England and Wales, his father became a Member of Parliament for Horsham, Wareham, Arundel, and Westminster.
 Among his siblings was sister Sophia Romilly (wife of Thomas Francis Kennedy, MP for Ayr Burghs), and younger brothers Charles Romilly (who married Lady Georgiana Russell, a daughter of John Russell, 6th Duke of Bedford), Frederick Romilly (who served as MP for Canterbury).

 He was educated at Trinity College, Cambridge, and was called to the Bar at Gray's Inn, in 1827.

 Career

-Romilly first entered Parliament in 1832 as member for Bridport, holding the seat from 1832 to 1835 and again from 1846 to 1847.
+Romilly first entered Parliament in 1832 as member for Bridport in Dorset, holding the seat from 1832 to 1835 and again from 1846 to 1847.
 In 1843 he became a Queen's Counsel.
 He was elected Member of Parliament for Devonport in 1847, and was appointed Solicitor-General and knighted in 1848 in Lord John Russell's administration, being promoted to Attorney-General in 1850.
-In 1851 he was appointed Master of the Rolls, and continued to sit for Devonport till the general election in 1852, when he was defeated.
+In 1851 he was appointed Master of the Rolls, and continued to sit for Devonport until the general election in 1852, when he was defeated.
 He was the last Master of the Rolls to sit in Parliament.

 Romilly was raised to the peerage as Baron Romilly, of Barry in the County of Glamorgan, in 1866, and retired from the mastership of the rolls in 1873.
 He did much to remove the restrictions which had long hampered research among the public records and state papers.